Seven Signs You’re Living the 19th Century Version of “The Hangover”On August 22, 2018 by Elyse

 You’re arrested on a wood schooner at Tuckahoe.
 Need I say more?

-Still, there’s at least one striking difference from the film series: Unlike “The Hangover” Wolfpack, Harry and Albert’s friendship was not strengthened by the experience:
+Still, there’s at least one striking difference from the film series: Unlike “The Hangover” Wolfpack, the experience did not solidify Harry and Albert’s friendship:

 Speaking of Albert, the article reports that his father swooped in and whisked him back to New York.
 He wasn’t the only one to leave town.
 As for Mrs. Harry Squires, the New York Evening World tells us, “his bride has gone back to Philadelphia.
 Squires does not show any inclination to follow her.”
-That sounds like the 19th century equivalent of unfollowing your ex on Twitter.
+That must be the 19th-century equivalent of unfollowing your ex on Twitter.

 Disclaimer: The modern era is far from the first to grapple with rampant “fake news.”
 As I am neither a historian nor journalist, I make no claims about the accuracy or lack thereof of the above historical articles.
 I assert only that they make for a good story.